Blockchain in cross-border payments: 2025 guide

 How to add blockchain to your cross-border payments strategy

 Businesses that use blockchain to make and receive cross-border payments may not want to hold crypto assets on their balance sheets.
 They also understand that crypto payments are about much more than simply processing a transaction on a blockchain.
 Creating the perfect customer experiences and maintaining regulatory compliance are two crucial aspects that must be invested in, and can quickly suck up resources.
-So how can businesses balance the opportunities with the risks and required resources?

 In the last decade, the rise of new payment processing companies and fintechs has shown what can be achieved by offloading complexity to experts and mitigating risks through a third party.
 The same lessons can be applied to enabling blockchain payments.
-Working with a regulated partner allows a business to mitigate operational overheads and avoid the fixed costs of inhouse development.
-A partner can also secure more competitive cryptocurrency exchange rates and hold these prices to avoid margin slippage.
-And they provide businesses with the option to hold volatile assets off their balance sheet, and pass on the burden of regulatory compliance.

 Partners can help businesses go at their own pace.
 Some may simply want to offer cryptocurrency at the checkout or payment gateway, and then automatically settle in fiat, so the cryptocurrency never hits their balance sheet.

-More typically, businesses will want to use cryptocurrency as an intermediary currency to process fiat-to-fiat settlements.
+Businesses may want to use cryptocurrency as an intermediary currency to process fiat-to-fiat settlements.
 Stablecoins can be an effective method for this, because their price is relatively stable and there is plenty of liquidity.
 This can be particularly beneficial when moving funds out of emerging markets.

 Conclusion